zikula/core/docs/Configuration/Mailer/README.md

 ---
 # Mailer

-The mailer module contains all configuration settings with reards to how mails are sent by the site.
+Symfony mailer component controls how mails are sent by the site.

 ## Mailer settings

 TBD

 ## Test page

+The settings module contains a section for sending arbitrary test mails.

 TBD